davide-perez/datavisexp-agora/README.md

 <h3> Files description </h3>
 The project is a notebook created with RStudio.
-An R Notebook is an R Markdown document with chunks that can be executed independently and interactively, and it can be rendered in different formats such as .pdf or .html.
+An R Notebook is a markdown document with R chunks that can be executed independently and interactively, and can be rendered in different formats such as .pdf or .html.

 * *Project.Rmd* is the actual source file
 * *Project.nb.html* is the rendered file created upon compilation
 * *renv.lock* contains the dependencies of the project.
 It can be used to restore them via the *renv* tool.